QR Code for Wedding Pictures – Ready in 5 minutes

 Also Check:

-How to choose the right type of QR code for your wedding photos
+Choosing the right type of QR code for your wedding photos

 Choosing the best QR code type means choosing between a static or dynamic QR code.
 Both types have their advantages, but one might be a better fit depending on how you plan to share your photos.
 Here’s the difference between static and dynamic QR codes: